Aloshi/EmulationStation/THEMES.md

 * `pos` - type: NORMALIZED_PAIR.
 * `size` - type: NORMALIZED_PAIR.
+	- If only one axis is specified (and the other is zero), the other will be automatically calculated in accordance with the image's aspect ratio.
 * `maxSize` - type: NORMALIZED_PAIR.
 	- The image will be resized as large as possible so that it fits within this size and maintains its aspect ratio.
 Use this instead of `size` when you don't know what kind of image you're using so it doesn't get grossly oversized on one axis (e.g. with a game's image metadata).
 * `origin` - type: NORMALIZED_PAIR.
 	- Where on the image `pos` refers to.
 For example, an origin of `0.5 0.5` and a `pos` of `0.5 0.5` would place the image exactly in the middle of the screen.
+If the "POSITION" and "SIZE" attributes are themable, "ORIGIN" is implied.
 * `path` - type: PATH.
 	- Path to the image file.
 Most common extensions are supported (including .jpg, .png, and unanimated .gif).
 * `tile` - type: BOOLEAN.